Government of the Order of the Temple of Solomon Constitutional Parliament as a Sovereign Non-Territorial Principality

 The following is only a partial list of the Grand Officers who currently have the most visible public functions:

-Grand Justiciar – Count Judge Mario Farquharson, LL.B., Ph.D.
+Grand Justiciar – Count Judge Mario Farquharson, LL.M., Ph.D.

 Right Honourable (Rt.Hon.)
 Count Mario Farquharson is an international lawyer, human rights advocate, philanthropist, and judiciary official, who has dedicated his career and life work to advancing humanitarian missions through timeless historical institutions.

-He is a lifetime member of Inner Temple of the elite Inns of Court of the UK Justice system.
-He is also a Fellow of the prestigious Royal Society for Arts (RSA), and an appointed Council Member and Fellow of the World Certification Institute (WCI) professional and educational accreditation agency.
+He was established as a lifetime member of Inner Temple of the traditional Inns of Court of the United Kingdom Justice system (2006), and awarded Fellowship of the Royal Society for Arts (FRSA) (2014).
+He was appointed Council Member and Fellow of the World Certification Institute (WCI) professional and educational accreditation agency.

 He is on the Legal Services Steering Group of Skills for Justice (since 2011), the licensed official issuing authority for apprenticeship placements for the Judiciary and legal profession in the UK.
 He is Vice Chairman of the National Association of Licensed Paralegals (since 2012), the only certification authority for the paralegal profession recognized by the regulatory agency of qualifications for England and Wales.